morteza06/FastAPI-ORM-SQLalchemy/README.md

+﻿# FastAPI
-﻿# FastAPI is simple project from API developed in python with a lot of concept.
+ FastAPI is simple project from API developed in python with a lot of concept.

 Hi
 this project is a learning course from Sanjeev Thiyagarajan.